 - Fill small amount of boiled potato, black gram and moong in each gol gappa.

-- Pour curd from top.
+- Pour yogurt from top.

 - Drizzle mint and coriander chutney and tamarind chutney on top.